 - Music as Therapy International - for opportunities abroad.

-The NHS and the education sector are major employers of music therapists.
+There are almost 800 registered music therapists in the UK who are members of the BAMT.
+Major employers include the NHS and the education sector.
 You may also be employed by charities, social services and on community projects.

 You can work in a variety of settings, such as: